mzurs/InheritX/README.md

 ### NOTE

+- Only people who have an [INSEE](https://www.insee.fr/en/accueil) number or living in France are eligible to use this application
-This repo contains Backend Canisters Code, for Frontend Canister code visit [InheritX-UI](https://github.com/mzurs/InheritX-UI)
+- This repo contains Backend Canisters Code, for Frontend Canister code visit [InheritX-UI](https://github.com/mzurs/InheritX-UI)

 ## Prerequisites